Kaleidophon/machine-zoo/README.md

 ## Evaluation results

-In the section we show the evaluation results for the selected models:
+In the section we show the evaluation results (in terms of sequence accuracy) for the selected models:

 ### Baseline GRU